Tampere United

 Tampere United is a Finnish football club from the city of Tampere.
-The club plays in Kakkonen, the third highest level of football in Finland.
+In the 2025 season, the club plays in Ykkönen, the third highest level of football in Finland.

 The club had a team in Veikkausliiga, the premier football league in Finland, until the end of the 2010 season.
-It was excluded from participating in Finnish football during the 2011 season amidst suspicions of money laundering.
+It was excluded from participating in Finnish football during the 2011 season amid suspicions of money laundering.
 The club was kept alive by its supporters, who entered a team called TamU-K in Kutonen, the lowest level of football in Finland, in 2012.
 The club earned three promotions in four years, and all its teams were taken over by Tampere United in the lead up to the 2016 season.
 Tampere United is now a fan-owned club and controlled by the same supporters who ran TamU-K.

 History

 The club was formed in July 1998.
 The initial plan was to merge two local football clubs FC Ilves and TPV but TPV decided to continue as its own team.
 FC Ilves continued to play in lower divisions and Tampere United inherited its place in the second highest division.

 In their first season, 1999 they won promotion to the top division, 15 months after the formation of the club.
 During season 2000 they reached sixth place in the league.
 In their third season 2001 they won the Finnish championship.

 In 2002, they finished in fifth place, and in 2003, third place.
 In 2006, Tampere United won their 2nd Finnish Championship and one year later, in 2007, they were the champions yet again taking home their 3rd title.

 During the 2007 season, Tampere United also reached the third qualifying round of the UEFA Champions League.
 Tampere defeated Bulgarian champions Levski Sofia 2–0 on aggregate in the second qualifying round.
 Tampere United failed to reach the Champions League group stage when Rosenborg BK defeated them 5–0 on aggregate.
 In the UEFA Cup first round, United lost to Girondins de Bordeaux 4–3 on aggregate.